Rhopalocarpus similis

 Rhopalocarpus similis is a tree in the family Sphaerosepalaceae.
 It is endemic to Madagascar.

 Distribution and habitat

 Rhopalocarpus similis is a widespread species in Madagascar.
-Its habitat is both dry and wet forests and thickets from sea-level to 1500 m altitude.
-Some populations are within protected areas.
+Its habitat is both dry and wet forests and thickets from sea level to 1500 m altitude.

-Threats
+Conservation

-Rhopalocarpus similis is threatened by shifting patterns of agriculture, resulting in deforestation.
+Rhopalocarpus similis has been assessed as least concern on the IUCN Red List.
+It is threatened by shifting patterns of agriculture, resulting in deforestation.
 Because the species is used as timber and firewood, subsistence harvesting is also a threat.
 Wildfires also pose a threat.
+However, the species is present in a number of protected areas including Ankarafantsika, Namoroka, Zombitse-Vohibasia and Isalo national parks.

 Uses

-Rhopalocarpus similis is used by the Malagasy population to treat swelling, joint pain, and wound healing.
+Rhopalocarpus similis is harvested for timber and firewood.
+It is used in local medicine in the treatment of post-labour pain.